 “Each of these individuals are highly regarded banking professionals, and we are pleased that they have joined our team,” stated Dan B. Andrews, Jr., president & CEO of the newly chartered bank.
 “Tennessee Bank & Trust is dedicated to providing exceptional customer service and the products and services that individuals and businesses need.
 We look forward to continuing to serve the Middle Tennessee community with the help of our newly expanded team.”

 Tennessee Bank & Trust is a privately owned, full-service community bank that offers clients a range of custom products and services for both individuals and businesses.
-The bank has branch locations in Green Hills and Franklin, Tennessee and is one of seven banks wholly owned by Gaylon M. Lawrence, Jr. and the Lawrence family.
-Previously a subsidiary of Farmers Bank & Trust, based out of Blytheville, AR, the bank filed a de novo charter in late 2016 which was approved earlier this year.
+The bank has branch locations in Green Hills and Franklin, Tennessee and is one of seven banks wholly owned by Gaylon M. Lawrence, Jr. Previously a subsidiary of Farmers Bank & Trust, based out of Blytheville, AR, the bank filed a de novo charter in late 2016 which was approved earlier this year.